aryamansharda/EditKitPro/README.md

 ## Installation
 The most convenient way of installing the current release is through the [App Store](https://apps.apple.com/us/app/editkit-pro/id1659984546?mt=12).
 Then, you'll need to open `System Preferences -> Extensions -> Enable EditKit Pro`.

+If EditKit Pro is not visible in Settings, this may be due to multiple conflicting Xcode installations.

-Alternatively, you can clone this Xcode project.
+Alternatively, you can clone this Xcode project:

 1. Once downloaded, open EditKit.xcodeproj.
 2. Before running, make sure to change the Team to your Personal Development Team for both the main app target and the `Editor` extension.
 The extension will not appear in Xcode unless it is signed correctly.
 3. Select the `Editor` extension and hit Run.